king-ayush/ML--sk-learn/README.md

 ### Hi there 👋
-This is Ayush Srivastava a struggling Machine Learning geek trying to figure out the predictions from the datasets. here i have used the sk-learn package for predicting the outcomes.
+This is Ayush Srivastava a struggling Machine Learning geek trying to figure out the predictions from the datasets.
 <!--